Brown-University-Library/bdr-api-tools/plan.md

 ## Summary

-This plan introduces a small `checkpoint.json` per run and a startup routine that discovers the latest incomplete prior run for the same collection, copies its outputs, and resumes work without reprocessing.
+This plan introduces a small `checkpoint.json` (summary counts and paths, no per-PID arrays) per run and a startup routine that discovers the latest incomplete prior run for the same collection, copies its outputs, and resumes work without reprocessing.
 It distinguishes `Forbidden` as final to reduce load.
 Persistence occurs after each PID, ensuring safe interruption at any time.
 All changes align with the existing output structure and project style guidelines.